Ray Ciccarelli: NASCAR Driver Quits Over Confederate Flag Ban, Calls it ‘Political BS’

 Ciccarelli’s Announcement Came Hours After NASCAR Confirmed the Confederate Flag Ban; NASCAR Will Also Allow Drivers to Kneel on the Podium

-Ciccarelli’s decision came hours after NASCAR released its own announcement, confirming that not only would Confederate flags be banned from NASCAR events from now on, but that drivers had the right to kneel on the podium.
+Ciccarelli’s decision came hours after NASCAR released its own announcement, confirming that not only would Confederate flags be banned from NASCAR events from now on, but that drivers had the right to kneel on the podium, according to NBC Sports.

 NASCAR said in a statement,